pansift/p3/README.md

 Pre-position the `Pansift.app` bundle from the [Pansift.dmg](Pansift.dmg) file in a remote machine directory (**not** the `/Application` directory, but your preferred staging directory, as the script will then copy the files to `/Applications` and `~Library` etc).

 The script will then start the application in the current context, so it expects a full session (GUI and the correct user).

-> :warning: **Do not use a headless system or service account.**

 PanSift, once running, will not claim a bucket or register an account, but it will initiate the ZTP (Zero Touch Provisioning) process, and start writing metrics.

 The ZTP process remotely provisions a bucket in a special holding account.
 It gets a write token and is also told which remote URL will be ingesting its data.
 If you want to specify the bucket, token, and URL in advance, see the next section.